flash62au/EngineDriver_Home/docs/operation/operation.rst

   **Stop button**

-  Click on the ``Stop`` button of a Throttle on the Throttle Screen to stop all the select Locos for that Throttle.
+  Click on the :guilabel:`Stop` button of a Throttle on the Throttle Screen to stop all the select Locos for that Throttle.
 If you have momentum configured for in the decoders in the locos, they will gradually come to a stop.

   **Volume Keys**

-  The ``Volume Up`` and ``Volume Down`` hardware keys of your device / phone act exactly the same at as the Speed Buttons of the 'current' Throttle.
+  The :guilabel:`Volume Up` and :guilabel:`Volume Down` hardware keys of your device / phone act exactly the same at as the Speed Buttons of the 'current' Throttle.

-  Click on the ``Volume Up`` and ``Volume Down`` buttons to increase of decrease the speed in by a defined Amount.
+  Click on the :guilabel:`Volume Up` and :guilabel:`Volume Down` buttons to increase of decrease the speed in by a defined Amount.

   Click and Hold on the button continually increase the speed by a defined steps.